aleen42/PersonalWiki/post/face_swap/face_swap.md

 > To understand the description below better, [download](http://www.learnopencv.com/face-swap-using-opencv-c-python/#download) the C++ and Python code and images by subscribing to our newsletter [here](http://www.learnopencv.com/face-swap-using-opencv-c-python/#download).

 Ladies and gentlemen, let me present Ted Trump, Donald Clinton and Hillary Cruz.
 Do you like any of them ?
 Me neither!
 I know, I know, I know, the above images are pretty disturbing, but so are the original choices of presidential candidates.
-It is a race among clowns, so let’s have some fun at their expense.
+It is a race among clowns, so let's have some fun at their expense.

 This post builds on previous posts on Facial Landmark Detection, Delaunay Triangulation, Face Morphing and Seamless Cloning.